• Contact Us

 shadow: compat

-compat is a NIS_/etc/password hybrid that is highly compatible
+Compat is a NIS_/etc/password hybrid that is highly compatible

 passwd: files ldap